Ola-star-coder/Coffee-shop/readme.md

-A coffee shop-Built by ola-dev downloaded starter file
+A furniture shop-Built by ola-dev downloaded starter file